WYFF: WYFF

 In March 1981, Multimedia reached an agreement in principle to trade WFBC-TV and WXII-TV in Winston-Salem, North Carolina, to the Pulitzer Publishing Company in exchange for Pulitzer's flagship station, KSDK in St. Louis.
 As with the proposed KOVR-for-WFBC trade of 1977, the deal was designed to remove uncertainty around cross-ownership; Pulitzer published the St. Louis Post-Dispatch.
 It provided geographic diversity for both companies.
 Multimedia owned no stations west of the Mississippi River, and Pulitzer was seeking to reduce its dependence on the St. Louis economy.
 The transaction was filed with the FCC in December; Pulitzer had to sell a television station to remain within ownership limits and chose to spin off WLNE-TV in New Bedford, Massachusetts.
 The sale was approved in early 1983; as Multimedia retained the WFBC radio stations, channel 4 changed its call sign on March 2, 1983, to WYFF-TV ("We're Your Friend Four").

 WYFF suffered a studio fire on June 23, 1985, after a battery short-circuited while being charged.
 The blaze caused $2.5 million in damage to equipment and set pieces, but the station did not miss a newscast; new equipment that had already been ordered and items loaned by other stations allowed WYFF to present its newscasts.

 In 1998, Hearst-Argyle Television bought Pulitzer's entire television division, including WYFF-TV.
 In 2009, the Hearst Corporation acquired Argyle's stake in the venture, took it private, and renamed it Hearst Television.

+A subchannel of WYFF assumed the CBS affiliation for the Greenville–Spartanburg–Asheville market from WSPA-TV on August 1, 2026.
+WYFF was one of four Hearst-owned stations receiving CBS from Nexstar Media Group–owned stations in their markets.